chobbs/Influxdb2-perl/README.md

-# InfluxDB2::FLUX - Perl Mod to interact with InfluxData2.0
+# InfluxDBv2::API - Perl Mod to interact with InfluxData v2 API

 ## Not ready for production yet!

-InfluxDB2::FLUX module allows you to interact with the FLUX API.
+InfluxDB2::FLUX module allows you to interact with the Version2 API of Influxdata.
 The module is STILL under heavy development. and does not have much today.
-Only one InfluxDB2 FLUX API endpoint for <health>.
+Only one InfluxDB v2 API endpoint for <health>.